davidullo/progetto-mensile/README.md

 ## Introduction

 This is my first real project I made with Angular.
-Basically, it is a simple CRUD Web App which helps people find a 🏖️ on a beach in a place they like.
+Basically, it is a simple CRUD Web App which helps people find a 🏖️ in a place they like.

 ## Technical aspects